crossminer/maracas/docs/index.md

 ---

 ### Method Now Static
 A method goes from `non-static` to `static`.
 This results in a linkage error, mainly because static methods must be invoked with the JVM instruction `invokestatic`.
-Client code must be recompiled to get rid of the issue.
+Client code must be recompiled to get rid of the issue (cf. *JLS 13.4.19*).

 **Detection**